WWE News: Cain Velasquez Signs Very ‘Lucrative’ Deal With The Promotion

-Last week on the debut of Friday Night SmackDown on FOX, everyone was in complete shock over the main event and ending.
+Last week on the debut of Friday Night SmackDown on Fox, everyone was in complete shock over the main event and ending.
 Brock Lesnar had totally squashed Kofi Kingston to win the WWE Championship once again, but the night wasn’t over.
-Former MMA star Cain Velasquez appeared and shocked everyone, but what was he doing there other than to torment the beast?
+Erstwhile UFC star Cain Velasquez appeared and shocked everyone, but what was he doing there other than to torment “The Beast”?
 Well, it has now been revealed that he is an official superstar and a rich one, at that.

 On Friday, The Inquisitr reported that Velasquez was going to take on Lesnar at Crown Jewel in Saudi Arabia on Halloween.
 The match is confirmed and in place for the card, but it is not yet known if it will be for Lesnar’s WWE Championship or if it will remain a non-title match.

 Fans have been wondering if Velasquez’s debut on Friday Night SmackDown would be a one-time thing or if he’d show up for just a single match.
-It now appears as if the 31-year-old former MMA star is going to take on a full-time schedule, or at least one that works for the contract he has signed.
+It now appears as if the 37-year-old former MMA star is going to take on a full-time schedule, or at least one that works for the contract he has signed.

 ESPN is reporting that Velasquez has signed a “lucrative, multiyear contract” with WWE, but exact details of it were not released.
-With Cain signing on the dotted line with Vince McMahon’s promotion, he also notified UFC that he would be retiring from the world of MMA.
+With Cain signing on the dotted line for Vince McMahon’s promotion, he also officially notified UFC that he would be retiring from the world of MMA.

 IT’S OFFICIAL.